 When do you recast your books?

-You can recast your books at any time, but it can be a costly process and take a lot of your time.
+You can recast your books at any time; however, this can be a costly and time-consuming process.
 What does that mean about timing?
 Well, there are essentially only two times when you want to recast your books: those are if you are getting a business valuation because:

-- You are looking for financing or investors in your business.
+- You are seeking financing or investors for your business.

 - You are either considering selling your business or actively listing it for sale with a business broker.